openhwgroup/core-v-mcu/docs/doc-src/high_level_architecture.rst

 Quicklogic Embedded FPGA
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The eFPGA also connects to the interleaved data memories via the L2 TCDM Interconnect.
+The eFPGA connects to the interleaved data memories via the L2 TCDM Interconnect.
 Note that there are four TCDM buses between the L2 TCDM Interconnect and the eFPGA allowing for eFPGA implementations to support high memory bandwidth requirements.

 Other Functional Units